stepanenko/stepanenko/quotes.md

 > If a feature is sometimes dangerous, and there is a better option, then always use the better option. --Douglas Crockford

-> Any scientist who couldn’t explain to an eight-year-old what he was doing was a charlatan
+> Any scientist who couldn’t explain to an eight-year-old what he was doing was a charlatan.

+> The code is a black box, and what users enjoy is the program.

+> Your code isn’t the product of your self expression any more than a painter’s paintbrush is the product of their self expression.
+Code is the tool.
+The program is the product.